 HOPE/Zell Miller Academic Checkpoints

-HOPE/Zell Miller Scholarship recipients will have an academic review when they attain 30, 60, and 90 attempted semester hours and at the end of each spring semester to ensure they are still maintaining a 3.0 HOPE (3.3 Zell Miller) grade point average.
+HOPE/Zell Miller Scholarship recipients will have an academic review when they have attempted 30, 60, and 90 attempted semester hours and at the end of each spring semester to ensure they are still maintaining a 3.0 HOPE (3.3 Zell Miller) grade point average.
 A HOPE/Zell Miller grade point average will often differ from a cumulative Georgia Highlands College grade point average.
 HOPE/Zell Miller considers all attempted semester hours from all colleges and universities attended to compute the HOPE/Zell Miller grade point average.
 Applicable learning support classes are also included, if taken prior to fall 2011.

 HOPE/Zell Miller Scholarship End-of-Spring Checkpoint – Effective Spring 2005